Testing Generalizability in Causal Inference: COPULA BACKGROUND

-Modelling the dependency between discrete and mixed data is particularly challenging as copulas for discrete variables are not unique.
-Additionally, copulas encode a degree of ordering in the joint as probability integral transforms are inherently ranked, and hence should only be used for count or ordinal data models.
-We use the approach suggested by \citet{ruschendorf2009distributional}.
-An outline of this method is presented in \Cref{appsub:distribtional-transform}.
+Modelling the dependency between discrete and mixed data is particularly challenging, as copulas for discrete variables are not unique.
+Additionally, copulas encode ordering in the joint, and hence should only be used for count or ordinal data models.
+In order to deal with discrete variables, we use a the Generalized Distributional Transform of a random variable found originally proposed by \citet{ruschendorf2009distributional}.